jfernandez37/jfernandez37/README.md

 - MATH 452 - Analysis 2 - A
 - MATH 495 - Directed Consulting - A
 - COSC 450 - Operating Systems - A
+- COSC 420 - High Perfomrance Computing - A
+- COSC 425 - Software Engineering 1 - A
+- MATH 441 - Abstract Algebra - A
+- MATH 465 - Mathematical Modeling - A
+- MATH 490 - Combinatorics

 ## Languages
 - Python